 PLEASE NOTE: to access the 2021-2022 Housing Application, you must have a Residence Hall Student

-If you plan to live on campus, we encourage you to submit your Housing Deposit and complete a Housing Application online as early as possible in order to assure your room reservation for the desired semester(s).
+If you plan to live on campus, we encourage you to submit your Housing Deposit and complete a Housing Application online as early as possible in order to assure your room reservation for the academic year.
 A non-refundable $250 Residence Hall Student Enrollment Deposit is due before submitting your Housing Application.

 You will forfeit your deposit if you do not move into the Residence Hall.
 A residential student is defined as a student who resides in on-campus housing under a housing contract, and is currently enrolled at the University.

 Madonna University is committed to the full participation of students in all aspects of college life including their housing experiences.
 In certain situations, students may need to request special housing accommodations.
 For more information or to start the request process please contact the Office of Counseling and Disability Resources.